mCRL2org/mCRL2/doc/sphinx/README.md

-# Building the documentation
+# mCRL2 documentation/website

+We will assume that you build the documentation out of source, in the same directory where you built/configured mCRL2.

+    $ cd path/to/your/build/directory/

+## Python virtual environment (optional)

-Set up a Python virtual environment (needs to be done only once).
+If you don't want to install Python libraries system wide, you can set up a Python virtual environment (needs to be done only once).

     $ python3 -m venv sphinx-venv